2025 Solar Incentives Guide for Troy, IL - Tax Credits & Rebates

 If I installed solar panels on my house a few years ago, can I still claim incentives?

-An excellent idea would be to talk to someone from the company that installed your system – or reach out to a local Troy solar installer — to clarify which incentives you might qualify for.
-If your system was installed after January 1, 2022, you likely qualify for the recently increased 30% tax credit under the Inflation Reduction Act.
-Solar systems installed between 2006 and 2021 may qualify for a tax credit of 26-30%.
+An excellent idea would be to talk to the company that installed your solar system – or call a local Troy solar installer — to clarify which incentives you might qualify for.
+If your solar panels were installed after January 1, 2022, you likely qualify for the newly increased 30% tax credit under the Inflation Reduction Act.
+Solar panels installed between 2006 and 2021 may qualify for a tax credit of 26-30%.

 Who installs solar panels near me?

-To find a top-rated solar panel installer, check out our guide to Troy's top solar panel companies.
+To find a top-rated solar panel installer, check out our guide to Troy's best solar panel companies.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.